aalcala07/home_dashboard/docs/index.md

 - `height`: Sets the height as a fraction of the screen height.
 - `use_margin`: Adds a left and right margins to the row when set to `true`.
 - `columns`: Array of columns displayed from left to right in a row.
 Within each column the `width` field defines the width of the column as a fraction of the row width, while the `component` field defines the name of the component to be displayed.
+The `props` field is for any option properties you want to pass to the component.

 To have two components show side by side set the columns to: